 (2) Includes non-cash share-based compensation expense and cash dividends paid on vested share-based awards as a result of dividends declared in connection with recapitalizations that occurred in fiscal 2018 and 2016.
-See "Share-based Compensation"
+See "Share-based Compensation

-- Expense" in the "Comparison of the 13 and 26 weeks ended July 3, 2021 and June 27, 2020" section below for additional information. - (3) Consists of the non-cash portion of rent expense, which represents the difference between our straight-line rent expense recognized under GAAP and cash rent payments.
-The adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant growth in recent years. - (4) Represents impairment charges with respect to planned store closures and gains or losses on dispositions of assets in connection with store transitions to new IOs. - (5) Represents non-cash changes in reserves related to our IO notes and accounts receivable.
-See Note 2 to the condensed consolidated financial statements for additional information. - (6) Represents other non-recurring, non-cash or non-operational items, such as gain on insurance recoveries, costs related to employer payroll taxes associated with equity awards, personnel-related costs, store closing costs, legal expenses, secondary equity offering transaction costs, debt extinguishment and modification costs, and miscellaneous costs. - (7) Represents the amortization of debt issuance costs and incremental amortization of an asset step-up resulting from purchase price accounting related to our acquisition in 2014 by an investment fund affiliated with Hellman & Friedman LLC, which included trademarks, customer lists, and below-market leases. - (8) Represents excess tax benefits related to stock option exercises and vesting of RSUs to be recorded in earnings as discrete items in the reporting period in which they occur. - (9) Represents the tax effect of the total adjustments.
+- Expense" in the "Comparison of the 13 and 39 weeks ended October 2, 2021 and September 26, 2020" section below for additional information. - (3) Consists of the non-cash portion of rent expense, which represents the difference between our straight-line rent expense recognized under GAAP and cash rent payments.
+The adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant store growth in recent years. - (4) Represents impairment charges with respect to planned store closures and gains or losses on dispositions of assets in connection with store transitions to new IOs. - (5) Represents non-cash changes in reserves related to our IO notes and accounts receivable.
+See Note 2 to the condensed consolidated financial statements for additional information. - (6) Represents other non-recurring, non-cash or non-operational items, such as gain on insurance recoveries, technology upgrade implementation costs, costs related to employer payroll taxes associated with equity awards, personnel-related costs, store closing costs, legal expenses, secondary equity offering transaction costs, debt extinguishment and modification costs, strategic project costs and miscellaneous costs. - (7) Represents the amortization of debt issuance costs and incremental amortization of an asset step-up resulting from purchase price accounting related to our acquisition in 2014 by an investment fund affiliated with Hellman & Friedman LLC, which included trademarks, customer lists, and below-market leases. - (8) Represents excess tax benefits related to stock option exercises and vesting of RSUs that are recorded in earnings as discrete items in the reporting period in which they occur. - (9) Represents the tax effect of the total adjustments.
 We calculate the tax effect of the total adjustments on a discrete basis excluding any non-recurring and unusual tax items.

-Comparison of the 13 and 26 weeks ended July 3, 2021 and June 27, 2020 (amounts in thousands, except percentages)
+Comparison of the 13 and 39 weeks ended October 2, 2021 and September 26, 2020 (amounts in thousands, except percentages)